yirkajk/yirkajk.github.io/README.md

 ### News:
   * August 10: My summer position with the Graph Theory Computational Discovery Lab at VCU has ended.
 I'll now be working on my AQIS 2018 presentation, applying for graduate school, and on more quantum computing research.

-  * July 25: I will be giving a talk in September at the Asian Conference on Quantum Information Science (AQIS 2018) in Nagoya, Japan on recent work with Sevag Gharibian and Stephen Piddock entitled "Oracle complexity classes and local measurements on physical Hamiltonians" (preprint available soon).
+  * July 25: I will be giving a talk in September at the Asian Quantum Information Science Conference (AQIS 2018) in Nagoya, Japan on recent work with Sevag Gharibian and Stephen Piddock entitled "Oracle complexity classes and local measurements on physical Hamiltonians" (preprint available soon).

-  * July 17: Recent paper "Quantum generalizations of the polynomial hierarchy with applications to QMA(2)" with coauthors Sevag Gharibian, Miklos Santha, Jamie Sikora, and Aarthi Sundaram has been accepted for a **long / plenary** talk at the Asian Conference on Quantum Information Science (AQIS 2018) in Nagoya, Japan in September.
+  * July 17: Recent paper "Quantum generalizations of the polynomial hierarchy with applications to QMA(2)" with coauthors Sevag Gharibian, Miklos Santha, Jamie Sikora, and Aarthi Sundaram has been accepted for a **long / plenary** talk at the Asian Quantum Information Science Conference (AQIS 2018) in Nagoya, Japan in September.
 Preprint: [https://arxiv.org/abs/1805.11139](https://arxiv.org/abs/1805.11139)

   * June 12: Recent paper "Quantum generalizations of the polynomial hierarchy with applications to QMA(2)" with coauthors Sevag Gharibian, Miklos Santha, Jamie Sikora, and Aarthi Sundaram has been accepted for a talk at the International Symposium on Mathematical Foundations of Computer Science (MFCS 2018) in Liverpool in August.
 Preprint: [https://arxiv.org/abs/1805.11139](https://arxiv.org/abs/1805.11139)